 Surveys also found that poverty tended to go in a cycle.
 Workers might live in poverty when they were children but things usually improved when they left work and found a job.
-However when they married and had children things would take a turn for the worse.
+However, when they married and had children things would take a turn for the worse.
 Their wages might be enough to support a single man comfortably but not enough to support a wife and children too.
-However when the children grew old enough to work things would improve again.
-Finally, when he was old a worker might find it hard to find work, except the most low paid kind and be driven into poverty again.
+However, when the children grew old enough to work things would improve again.
+Finally, when he was old a worker might find it hard to find work, except the lowest paid kind and be driven into poverty again.

 In 1900 some women made their underwear from bags that grocers kept rice or flour in.
 Poor children often did not wear underwear.
 Some poor families made prams from orange boxes.

 A Liberal government was elected in 1906 and they made some reforms.
 From that year poor children were given free school meals.
 In January 1909 the first old age pensions were paid.
 They were hardly generous - only 5 shillings a week, which was a paltry sum even in those days and they were only paid to people over 70.
 Nevertheless, it was a start.

 Also in 1909 the government formed wages councils.
 In those days some people worked in the so-called 'sweated industries' such as making clothes and they were very poorly paid and had to work extremely long hours just to survive.
 The wages councils set minimum pay levels for certain industries.
 In 1910 the first labor exchanges where jobs were advertised were set up.